digital-blueprint/relay-blob-bundle/doc/stored-data.md

 For efficiency's sake, there are many indexes automatically created.
 Indexes on the columns `identifier`, `internal_bucket_id`, `prefix`, `date_created` and `delete_at` are automatically created.
 The efficiency was tested on tables with up to ~22Mio different entries.

 ## Metadata and Type
 Metadata is stored as a json, and is linked to the `type`.
 Given `metadata` needs to be a valid json, otherwise an error is returned.
 If a `type` is given, `metadata` which matches the json schema of the given `type` needs to be provided.
-The json schema of the `type` is stored in the blob config in `additional_types` defined on a bucket level.
+The json schema of the `type` is stored in the blob config in `types` defined on a bucket level.